kdan-mobile-software-ltd/error_response/README.md

 }
 ```

-You can also provide custom error message and error data.
-If error data is a hash, it will merge into the json response; if it is an array, it will merge into the json response with a `error_data` key.
+You can also provide your custom error message and error data.
+If error data is a hash, it will be merged into the json response; if it is an array, it will be merged into the json response with an `error_data` key.

 ```ruby
 # in controller actions